EtiTheSpirit/Extensibles/README.md

 - Extensibles cannot detect construction of original counterparts for automatic binding.
   - Whether or not this is a good idea is debatable as every automagic feature makes it harder to debug and diagnose issues caused by this module; it creates a purposeful break or boundary in the code flow.
 - Extensibles cannot extend constructors or finalizers (but it *can* extend a `Dispose` method, if present).
-  - The current setup relies on a parameterless constructor existing.
+  - The current setup relies on a parameterless constructor existing in the developer's extensible class.
 Any other constructors will not be used and are considered invalid.
 I could likely change this by calling constructors that match a signature, and by adding more `Bind` methods to the Binder for a particular class (i.e. a `Bind` method that corresponds to each constructor of the original class) but ultimately the best way to do this is up in the air.
 - Extensibles does not generate documentation.
   - I would like it to do this, this should not be too hard.
 It won't document overrides but it will document the extensible type, the binder, and all extensible-managed parts.
+- Extensibles does not override methods with generic type parameters.
+  - This could probably be done later on.

 # Warnings